Politics of Slovakia: Political parties

+Political party system change over time

+Since the reintroduction of elections in 1990, Slovakia's political party system has experienced significant changes, including many splits and mergers and the ongoing emergence of new political parties.
+Relatively few of the parties in Slovakia's trace their origins back to the 1990s (the Christian Democratic Movement and the Slovak National Party).
+Others were formed in the 2000s (Smer-Social Democracy (Smer-SD) and Freedom and Solidarity), in the 2010s (Ordinary People (now Slovensko) and Progressive Slovakia) and in the 2020s (Hlas-SD and Republika).
+Although the main dimension of political conflict in Slovakia in the 1990s concerned questions of national identity and democracy and the dominant position of HZDS, the left-right cleavage over economic reforms increased in importance in the 2000s (principally between Smer-SD and the Slovak Democratic and Christian Union – Democratic Party).

+In the 2010s and 2020s, Smer-SD has remained a dominant power, but Progressive Slovakia has become its main opponent, and the political dimension of competition has expanded to include an intense focus on corruption along with culture war issues such as gender and sexuality, and foreign policy issues such as support for Russia and Ukraine.
+The main political issues in Slovakia were job opportunities, access to health care, youth emigration, waste of public funds and political polarization according to a 2025 poll.

+Some parties have regional and ethnic strongholds.
+For example, the Party of the Hungarian Coalition (MKP-SMK) and later the Hungarian Alliance (MS-MA) receive support mainly from the Hungarian minority in southern Slovakia.

 Judicial branch

 The country's highest appellate forum is the Supreme Court (Najvyšší súd), the judges of which are elected by the National Council; below that are regional, district, and military courts.
 In certain cases the law provides for decisions of tribunals of judges to be attended by lay judges from the citizenry.
 Slovakia also has the Constitutional Court of Slovakia (Ústavný súd Slovenskej Republiky), which rules on constitutional issues.
 The 13 members of this court are appointed by the president from a slate of candidates nominated by Parliament.

 Parliament passed legislation which created a 18-member Judicial Council in 2002 consisting of judges, law professors, and other legal experts, is responsible for the nomination of judges.
 All judges except those of the Constitutional Court are appointed by the president from a list proposed by the Judicial Council.
 The council also is responsible for appointing Disciplinary Senates in cases of judicial misconduct.